Banno/exhibitor/README.md

 ## BUILDING

 Exhibitor is built via Gradle (http://www.gradle.org).
-To build from the command line:
+Currently only gradle `2.1+` is supported.

-    ./gradlew build
+To build from the command line: `./gradlew build`

 ## ARTIFACTS